mugetau/Kernel-Image-Processing/README.md

 # Kernel-Image-Processing
 *"Image noise is random variation of brightness or color information in images, and is usually an aspect of electronic noise".*

-This is a C# solution used for reducing noise levels on images by implementing 2 convolutional filters:
+This is a C# solution (bachelor thesis project) used for reducing noise levels on images by implementing 2 convolutional filters:
 * Low-pass filter
 * Contrast filter